juntaoy/dali-preprocessing-pipeline/README.md

 Mary University of London for the Dali project.
 The details of the tool is partially discripted in the section 3 of the following paper:

 **[Crowdsourcing and Aggregating Nested Markable Annotations](https://aclweb.org/anthology/papers/P/P19/P19-1077/)**
-Chris Madge, Silviu Paun, Juntao Yu, Udo Kruschwitz and Massimo Poesio
-In *Proceedings of the The 57th Annual Meeting of the Association for Computational Linguistics (ACL)*,2019
+Chris Madge, Juntao Yu, Jon Chamberlain, Udo Kruschwitz, Silviu Paun and Massimo Poesio In *Proceedings of the The 57th Annual Meeting of the Association for Computational Linguistics (ACL)*,2019

 ## Pre-processing Pipeline